Need a COVID-19 vaccination?

 “For people who have had a COVID-19 infection, they likely have some degree of natural immunity.
 But we can’t say with any degree of certainty how long that lasts or how much protection it provides for severe disease,” Dr. Hippler said.
-“With all three vaccines that have been approved, there is good proof that immunity lasts at least six months and is nearly 100% effective in preventing hospitalization, serious disease and death.”
+“With all three vaccines that have been approved, there is good proof that immunity lasts at least six months and is highly effective in preventing hospitalization, serious disease and death.”

 Natural immunity is limited